gyrdym/ml_algo/README.md

 ## The library's structure

-To provide main purposes of machine learning, the library exposes the following classes:

 - [CrossValidator](https://github.com/gyrdym/ml_algo/blob/master/lib/src/model_selection/cross_validator/cross_validator.dart).
 Factory, that creates
 instances of a cross validator.
 In a few words, this entity allows researchers to fit different [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) of machine learning algorithms, assessing prediction quality on different parts of a dataset.